 - The 4 R Bible Study Method

-- “Deep Rooted: Growing through the Gospel of Mark” – Kathy’s new devotional book formatted on the 4 R Bible study method!
-Great Christmas gift for yourself of a friend!
+- “Deep Rooted: Growing through the Gospel of Mark” – This is one volume of Kathy’s devotional book series formatted on the 4 R Bible study method!
+Also check out the Acts and Romans volumes.
+They make great Christmas gifts for yourself or a friend!
+By the way, watch for the “Deep Rooted Daily Journal” coming in January and “Deep Rooted: Growing through the Book of Hebrews” coming in April!

 Let’s start by checking our facts on the real Christmas story.
 Be honest!
 Answer the multiple choice questions without looking down below at the answers.
 Don’t use your Bibles or the internet.
 I will give the answers and Scriptural support at the end.
 (Download & Print this PDF version of the Christmas Trivia Quiz!)